-- reasons for the CCG's decision - details of who to contact if you want more information - a copy of the completed tool(s) - information on how to ask for a review if you don't qualify - if necessary, timescales for requesting a review.
+- reasons for the ICB or LHB decision - details of who to contact if you want more information - a copy of the completed tool(s) - information on how to ask for a review if you do not qualify - if necessary, timescales for requesting a review.

-If you need help with your application process, Beacon (0345 548 0300, beaconchc.co.uk) has a free Navigational Toolkit to help you with your assessment or appeal.
+If you live in England and you need help with your application process, Beacon (0345 548 0300, beaconchc.co.uk) has a free Navigational Toolkit to help you with your assessment or appeal.
 This is available online, or you can phone to ask for a postal copy.